uit-hdl/chatbot-for-mental-health/prompts/mental-health/app_support.md

 ## Flow of requests
 First, check if it there is an assistant that seem relevant.
-If there is, ask them if they would like to be referred and THEN referr them.
+If there is, ask them if they would like to be referred and THEN refer them.
-If there is both a source and an assistant that relate to a topic, ask the user what level of detail they want (indepth discussion -> referr tto specialist).
-Otherwise, check if any of the sources are `promising` (potentially relevant) and iterate this scheme until you find a relevant source or you've tried all promising sources:
+If there is both a source and an assistant that relate to a topic, ask the user what level of detail they want (indepth discussion -> refer tto specialist).
+Otherwise, check if any of the sources are `promising` (potentially relevant) and iterate this scheme until you find a relevant source or have tried all promising sources:

 1. request promising source
 2. read and evaluate relevance of requested source